polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/node/tx-pool.md

 ---

-The transaction pool contains all transactions (signed and unsigned) broadcasted to the network that have been *received* and *validated* by the local node.
+The transaction pool contains all transactions (signed and unsigned) broadcasted to the network that have been received and validated by the local node.
 The pool is responsible for:

-1) Checking if transactions are valid. `validity` of the transaction is not hard wired to the transaction pool, but is defined by the runtime through the `validate_transaction` function ([code](https://github.com/paritytech/substrate/blob/20a9b15cdbed4bf962a4447e8bfb812f766f2fbc/frame/executive/src/lib.rs#L304)).
+1) Checking if transactions are valid. `validity` of the transaction is not hard wired to the transaction pool, but is defined by the runtime through the `validate_transaction` function.
 Example validity checks are:

 * Transaction Index (nonce) correctness.
 * The account has enough funds to pay for the associated fees.